The Children of Captain Grant (film): Legacy

-The 45th anniversary of the film was celebrated in the "Drummer" state cinema.
+The 45th anniversary of the film was celebrated in the "Udarnik" state cinema.
 It was attended by three of the surviving members of the film's cast: assistant director Leonid Knyazhinskiy; Yakov Segel, who played the title role of Grant; and the assistant makeup artist N. Maslennikov.

 In 1986 a new film adaptation was released: In Search of Captain Grant, where the popular melody written by Isaac Dunayevsky from the film was reused.